victorrenop/meli-challenge/docs/rest_api.md

 - `source`: First character's name, must be a string.
 - `target`: Second character's name, must be a string.
 - `weight`: Number of interactions between the source and target characters, must be an integer.
-- `weight`: Book number, must be and integer equal to 4.
+- `book`: Book number, must be and integer equal to 4.

 ### Examples
 Valid request: